 Year 7 transition

 We pride ourselves on the strength of the links we have established with our feeder primary schools and with the effectiveness of our transition process.
-Jen Burniston, who as Head of Seacole House has very considerable experience in pastoral care, is now Acting Assistant Headteacher with specific responsibility for primary school transition.
+Jen Burniston, who as Head of Seacole House and has a considerable amount of experience in pastoral care, is now Acting Assistant Headteacher with specific responsibility for primary school transition.
 She leads a carefully planned programme of induction that supports new students every step of the way.

 The demands of secondary school learning can seem quite different from life in primary school.
 Fourteen different subjects taught by different teachers can take some time getting used to.
-Our focus is to ensure those basic skills of reading, writing and arithmetic are solidly in place for all students.
-We have Dedicated Reading Time for students in all years, but in year 7 schemes like Sound Training and Accelerated Reader are particularly valuable to build reading and writing, whilst our Making the Most of Maths programme assists everyone to improve their understanding and application of mathematics.
+Our focus is to ensure that those basic skills of reading, writing and arithmetic are solidly in place for all students.
+We have Dedicated Reading Time for students in all years, but in Year 7, schemes like Sound Training and Accelerated Reader are particularly valuable to build reading and writing skills, whilst our Making the Most of Maths programme assists everyone with improving their understanding and application of mathematics.

 Students in Year 7 extend their knowledge from primary school in subjects like Computer Science, where programming is taught from the outset, and in Drama, Design Technology, PE, Art, Science, Music and Modern Languages where our specialist staff, equipment and resources enable students to build significantly on their prior learning and experiences from primary school.

-Year 7 students benefit from a carefully structured programme of PSHEE lessons, enrichment days and tutor-time activities.
+Year 7 students benefit from a carefully structured programme of Life Skills (PHSEE) lessons, enrichment days and tutor-time activities.
 These help students develop as independent learners and critical thinkers whilst exploring issues around personal safety, healthy relationships and general well-being.
-It is through the PHSEE programme that young students explore concerns and issues around current events and are supported to become good citizens and successful individuals in a world that is constantly changing and presenting ever more complex demands.
+It is through the PLife Skills programme that young students explore concerns and issues around current events and are supported to become good citizens and successful individuals in a world that is constantly changing and presenting ever more complex demands.

 The year 7 timetable has 50 one-hour periods on a fortnightly cycle.
 Parents are advised of their rights to withdraw their child from REP and Sex Education.
 Students will be supervised but no alternative curriculum is available.